arup-group/gelato/README.md

 ![DailyCIbadge](https://github.com/arup-group/gelato/actions/workflows/ci.yml/badge.svg)

-A command-line post-processing tool to turn MATSim ABM outputs into KPI metrics.
+A command-line post-processing tool to turn [MATSim](https://github.com/matsim-org/matsim-libs/tree/master#readme) ABM outputs into Key Performance Indicator (KPI) metrics.
+These KPI metrics provide a snapshot summary of a given MATSim model, and are useful for comparing simulations with each other.

-Gelato sits downstream of a [MATSim](https://github.com/matsim-org/matsim-libs/tree/master#readme) agent-based transport simulation and consumes outputs from the simulation.
-These outputs are used to generate Key Performance Indicator (KPI) metrics that measure and document the behaviour of the simulation.

 # Installation